Crude Steel Production

 Trade in Steel

-UK exports declined by 15% in 2015 relative to the previous year.
-Whilst the closure of the SSI plant, which produced slabs for sale in the RoW markets of Thailand, Turkey and USA, was the main contributor, exports to EU destinations also fell by 8%.
+UK exports plunged by 29% in 2016 relative to the previous year.
+Whilst the closure of the SSI plant, which produced slabs for sale in the RoW markets of Thailand, Turkey and USA was the main contributor, exports to EU destinations also reduced despite the unexpected movement in exchange rates mid-year.

 The geographical split of UK steel exports and imports over 2014 and 2015 is shown below: